 The Ari’s influence is everywhere in Jewish life.
 The Kabbalat Shabbat service, recited every Friday evening in synagogues worldwide, was developed by the Ari and his circle in Safed.
 The custom of visiting graves of the righteous, still practiced at Meron and across Israel, was central to his spiritual practice.
 Even the layout of many synagogues reflects Lurianic principles.

-His synagogue in Safed, the Ari Ashkenazi Synagogue, is one of the most visited sites in the city.
+His synagogue in Safed, the Ari Ashkenazi Synagogue, is one of the most visited sites in the city and one of the most atmospheric prayer spaces in Israel.
 The mikveh (ritual bath) he used still operates.
 And his grave in the old cemetery of Safed is a pilgrimage site for Jews from around the world.

 Visit with Hoshen Tours